-"Not consciously he doesn't," Dr. Golan said.
+"Not consciously he doesn't," Dr.

+Golan said.
 "But it's his unconscious that's causing him problems right now.
-The dreams, the anxiety."
-"And you really think going there could help?" my mother said, narrowing her eyes at him as if readying herself to hear the unvarnished truth.
+The dreams, the anxiety." her eyes at him as if readying herself to hear the unvarnished truth.
 When it came to things I should or should not be doing, Dr. Golan's word was law.
 "I do," he replied.